 Ben is instructed in a wide variety of cases.
-Recently, Ben has been involved in a number of substantial cases involving fraud and money laundering (both acting as sole Counsel and being led, for the prosecution and defence.
-He has prosecuted (as a leading junior) a six-handed violent disorder trial.
-He regularly receives instructions from Specialist Units within the CPS: SCU, IJOC and SFD.
+Recently, Ben has been involved in a number of substantial cases involving fraud and money laundering; both acting as sole counsel and being led, for the prosecution and defence.
+He has prosecuted a number of cases of violence involving multiple defendants (as led and leading counsel).
+He regularly receives instructions from Specialist Units within the CPS.

 He has specific experience in dealing with complicated disclosure issues; these have included the handling of particularly sensitive material and reviewing cases which have involved evidence from Covert Human Intelligence Sources and RIPA warrants.
 He has been instructed by the CPS to review disclosure on various matters and has worked together with the NCA and specialist units of the Metropolitan Police in this regard.
 He has advised on large-scale fraud investigations at the pre-charge stage.

-Ben has spent nine months on secondment at HSBC conducting a past-business review into mis-sold interest rate hedging products.
+Ben was seconded HSBC in 2016 for a period of 9-months conducting a past-business review into mis-sold interest rate hedging products.

 Two-handed trial.
 Defendants are said to have committed fraud by lying that they were living in Grenfell Tower at the time of the disaster [Instructed by CPS, SCU].

 Operation Footprint [StACC] 2020

 Defendant said to have attempted to buy grenades over the ‘dark web’ [Instructed by CPS, Thames & Chiltern CCU].

 Operation Linstock [SnbkCC] 2020

 A number of linked trials relating to conspiracies to supply Class ‘A’ drugs [Instructed by CPS].